dgraph-io/dgraph/wiki/content/mutations/index.md

     }
 ```

-You can also delete a person and deattach the relation between Type and Person Node.
+You can also delete a person and deatach the relation between Type and Person Node.
 It's the same as above, but you use the keyword "delete" instead of "set". "`http://schema.org/Person`" will remain but "`Robin Wright`" will be deleted.

 ```
    upsert {